Multiwinner Approval Rules as Apportionment Methods: The Apportionment Problem and Approval-Based Multiwinner Elections

-Though sometimes attributed to Forest Simmons, PAV was already proposed and discussed by the Danish polymath Thorvald N. Thiele in the 19th century \citep{Thie95a}.\footnote{We are grateful to Xavier Mora and Svante Janson for pointing this out to us.} According to PAV, each voter cares about the whole committee, but the marginal gain of satisfaction of an already satisfied voter from an additional approved committee member is lower than the gain of a less satisfied voter.
-The reason for using the particular weight sequence $w_{\text{PAV}}$ is not obvious. \citet{ABC+15a} and \citet{SFFB16a} provide compelling arguments by showing that $w_{\text{PAV}}$ is the unique weight sequence $w$ such that the $w$-based OWA rule satisfies certain axiomatic properties. \thmref{thm:pavApportionment2} in the present paper can be viewed as an additional---though related---argument in favor of the weight sequence~$w_{\text{PAV}}$.
+Though sometimes attributed to Forest Simmons, PAV was already proposed and discussed by Thiele in the 19th century \citep{Thie95a,Jans16a}.\footnote{We are grateful to Xavier Mora and Svante Janson for pointing this out to us.} According to PAV, each voter cares about the whole committee, but the marginal gain of satisfaction of an already satisfied voter from an additional approved committee member is lower than the gain of a less satisfied voter.
+The reason for using the particular weight sequence $w_{\text{PAV}}$ is not obvious. \citet{ABC+17a} and \citet{SFF+17a} provide compelling arguments by showing that $w_{\text{PAV}}$ is the unique weight sequence $w$ such that $w$-Thiele satisfies certain axiomatic properties. \thmref{thm:pavApportionment2} in the present paper can be viewed as an additional---though related---argument in favor of the weight sequence~$w_{\text{PAV}}$.